commonhaus/foundation/templates/SECURITY.md

 - Steps to reproduce (ideally a minimal proof-of-concept)
 - Assessment of potential impact
 - Your contact information
+- Any specific requests, such as anonymity for you and/or the organization you represent

 ### Maintainer Commitments